owulveryck/goMarkableStream/README.md

 - Start the client: `RK_SERVER_ADDR=ip.of.remarkable:2000 ./goMarkableClient`

 - Point your browser to [`http://localhost:8080/`](http://localhost:8080/)

+Note: click on the video to take a screenshot.
+The screenshot is a png file with transparent background.

 _Note_: there is also an experimental (and ugly) [/conf`](http://localhost:8080/conf) endpoint to activate some features on the fly.